donkeycode/frontendlogger/README.md

 ### setUser (default: {})

-You can also add current user information with the command setUser, for example:
+You can also add current user information with the setUser command, for example:

 ```javascript
 logjs.setUser(user);